 Her debut EP, Mind Game, which is due in 2016 and produced by Grammy Award- nominated producer Barry Weeks (Kelly Clarkson, Backstreet Boys’ Brian Littrell, Krystal Meyers), is ripe with her refreshing, modern approach to songwriting.
 She mixes her signature vocal combination of powerful notes interspersed with soft, haunting vocals with a musical backdrop of cinematographic pop with an edgy modern sound and sharp pop sensibility.
 It’s the Gemini in Rei, who co-writes all of her songs, that pushes her to go from epic, atmospheric sounds to vulnerable and intimate musical moments on each track.

-Unlike most of today’s female pop stars that sing about boys, Rei puts the spotlight on life’s struggles and challenges with an either blatant sincerity or vibrant metaphors.
+Rei puts the spotlight on life’s struggles and challenges with an either blatant sincerity or vibrant metaphors.
 The story, told in her latest piece “Alone In The World”, focuses on the ongoing battle between the good and the evil that takes place inside every human, and, most importantly, the struggle with oneself.
-“A short film, set in post-apocalyptic future, served best as a visual complement to the song, since the track was written and produced with an intention of film/TV placement,” she says.
-Rei stepped forward as a visionary for this project and took part in every step of the process, focusing on bringing her character to life through both emotional and physical performance.
+“A short film, set in post-apocalyptic future, served best as a visual complement to the song,” she says.
+Rei stepped forward as a visionary for this project and took part in every step of the process.
 While establishing a Universe of its own kind, the video creates a multidimensional world with its own set of rules and stories.

 “Alone in the World” is about introspection.
 “When I moved to New York, not knowing anyone forced me to really go inside myself a little deeper.
 It’s such a high-energy city that I love, but I needed to find moments of peace for myself and reevaluate certain things,” she explains.
 “That’s why this EP has more sensitive sides to it,” she explains.